cartland/instant-runoff/README.md

 * VOTE\_SHEET\_NAME must match the name of sheet containing votes.
 "Sheet1" will work for unmodified form sheets.
 The example uses "Votes".
 * BASE\_ROW defines which row to contains the first voting information.
 Set this to 2.
 * BASE\_COLUMN is the column number for the first choice.
 In the example the first choice is in column C, so set this to 3.
-* NUM\_COLUMNS is the maximum number of choices.
-The example allows up to 4 chocies.
 * USING\_KEYS = true if you want to use keys.
 The example uses keys so this is set to true.
 * VOTE\_SHEET\_KEYS\_COLUMN specifies which form column contains voter submitted keys in the VOTE_SHEET.
 In the example the secret keys are in column B, so set this to 2.
 * KEYS\_SHEET\_NAME is the name of the sheet containing the master list of valid voting keys.
 The examples calls this "Keys".
 * USED\_KEYS\_SHEET\_NAME is the name of the sheet where used keys are recorded.
 The example calls this "Used Keys".

+* NUM\_COLUMNS is the maximum number of choices.
+As of October 10, 2012, the software figures this out based on the first row of the voting sheet.